FloMaetschke/talos_hetzner_cloud_installer/README.md

 - Windows HOST OS (Not tested on any native linux machine.
 TODO!)
 - WSL2

+## Getting Started

+* Create a .env file with your configuration.
+* type `./clustercontrol.sh` to lauch the main menu.

 ## Configuration

 First, you need to create a project and a hcloud token in the hetzner cloud web console.